zapier/zapier-platform-cli/docs/cli.md

 #   Deploying 1.0.0 - done!
 #   Deploy successful!
 #
-# Optionally try the `zapier migrate 1.0.0 1.0.1 [10%]` command to put it into rotation.
+# Optionally try the `zapier migrate 1.0.0 1.0.1 [10%]` command to move users to this version.
 ```